kennysexton/Sport-Bracket-Maker/readme.md

 # Sport Bracket Maker

-Tool for making brackets for American professional sports playoffs
+Tool for making brackets for American professional sports playoffs.

 ### Sports (only NFL so far)
 - [x] NFL 🏈